ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

    ```
    {: codeblock}

-   If your container registry is different than `registry.ng.bluemix.net`, edit the `./cfee-service-broker-kubernetes/deployment.yml` file.
+   Edit `./cfee-service-broker-kubernetes/deployment.yml` file.
 Update the `image` attribute to reflect your container registry URL.
 3. Deploy the container image to CFEE's Kubernetes cluster.
 Your CFEE's cluster exists in the `default` resource group, which should be targeted if not already.
 Using your cluster's name, export the KUBECONFIG variable using the `cluster-config` command.
 Then create the deployment.
    ```sh
    ibmcloud target -g default